 Removing a folder from a Library

-Alternatively, you can remove a folder by expanding a Library in Navigation Pane of Windows Explorer.
+Alternatively, you can remove a folder by expanding a Library in Navigation Pane of Windows (File) Explorer.
 Right-click the folder you need to remove and click Remove location from library.

-Restoring default folders in a default Library
+Restoring default folders for a default Library

-In case you removed some default folder from a default Library and you cannot remember which one, click Restore Defaults button.
+In case you removed some default folder from a default Library and you cannot remember which one, click the Restore Defaults button.
 This will recover all default settings for the Library.
 Please remember that this will also remove all the non-default folders you might have added to the Library!

-Creating and customizing your own Library
+Creating and customizing your own Library in Windows

 In Windows 7, you can also click the New library button in the toolbar.

 Type a name for the new Library and press Enter key on your keyboard to confirm.
-You can rename any library later by clicking on it once and then pressing F2 key on your keyboard.
+You can rename any library later by clicking on it once and then pressing the F2 key on your keyboard.
 Alternatively, right-click on a Library and select Rename from the menu.

 As you can guess, the new Library is empty.
 Double-click to open it and then click Include a folder button to select the first folder to be included in the Library.

-As described above, find and select the folder you want to add to your new Library and click Include Folder button.
+As described above, find and select the folder you want to add to your new Library and click the Include Folder button.

 Next, open Library properties by right-clicking on the Library and selecting Properties from the menu.
-Add other folders to the Library using Include a folder... button.
+Add other folders to the Library using Include a folder button.

 In case you have more than one folder in a Library, you can select which folder will be the default location for saving files.
-For example, if you create a document and you save it to your Library, it will be saved to the folder that is specified as save location.
+For example, if you create a document and save it to your Library, it will be saved to the folder that is specified as save location.

 The current save location has a check mark to the left of its folder name.
-To select some other folder as default save location, click it and then click the Set save location button.
+To select some other folder as the default save location, click it and then click the Set save location button.

 Select a folder and click Set public save location.
 The public save location will have a check mark with two persons to the left of its folder name.

-To set a folder view (displayed columns, view type, etc) best suited for the library, use the Optimize this library for combo box.
+To set a folder view (displayed columns, view type, etc) best suited for the library, use the Optimize this library for dropdown.
 For example, General Items is best suited for mixed content - documents, photos, videos.
 But if you are creating a music library, select Music to see all necessary columns such as Bit rate, Artist, Title, etc.

 You can choose to display or hide the Library in Navigation Pane.
 Enable or disable the Shown in navigation pane attribute as you wish.